 Electric Bikes @ Night Tour

-Our Electric Bikes at Night is the perfect relaxing adventure to embark upon after the sun sets over our stunning skyline.
+Our Electric Bikes at Night is one of the most unique Chicago bike tours and is the perfect relaxing adventure to embark upon after the sun sets over our stunning skyline.
 Wednesday and Saturday night rides include a viewing of the Navy Pier fireworks, but never fear if you can’t make one of those.
 This tour delivers unforgettable sights and boundless entertainment any night of the week!

 All riders must be 16 years of age and over.